KVSlab/morphMan/docs/source/manipulate_area.rst

 Create a stenosis
 ~~~~~~~~~~~~~~~~~
 For creating a stenosis you need to define the center, either by providing the point
-manually or using ``--stenosis-points``.
+manually or using ``--region-points``.
 The stenosis will be upstream and downstream
 of the center, with a length (``--size``) times the local maximal inscribed sphere, and  ``--percentage``
 controls how much the local radius should be changed.
 For instance, if ``--percentage 30``
 is provided as an argument, the stenosis will have an area in the middle of stenosis of